 2. Artavia 2 SC

 While it’s more expensive upfront than Propiconazole, low rates will cover almost an acre of turf.
-The same active ingredient as bigger named Heritage G (granular), Atticus offers the same active ingredients as a generic option at a much more affordable cost.
+It also uses the same active ingredient as Heritage G (granular), which means it’s a good generic option at a much more affordable cost.

 This product, alternatively applied with Propiconazole, will be one of the best 1-2 combinations in preventing lawn diseases like brown patch fungus.
-For a granular alternative, Syngenta Heritage G is the one.
+For a granular alternative, Syngenta Heritage G is the way to go.

 These two products and fungicides must be on your shelves to prevent fungal lawn diseases.
 I will apply Artavia at the end of May as my Round 2 application.
 I successfully use Artavia 2SC on my hydrangeas to help prevent things like leaf spot.